bvalosek/ableton-live-scripts/README.md

 * Faders 1-8 control track volume for tracks 1-8
 * Buttons 1-8 select and arm tracks 1-8
-* Transport functions as expected, but:
+* Transport functions as described in "Common Transport" below
-  * Record acts as a hybrid session record / new (like Launchpad, Push, etc)

 ### Alesis VI 49 Keyboard

 * Knobs 1-8 control the currently selected device
 * Knobs 9-12 control the first four sends of the selected track
-* Transport functions as expected, but:
+* Transport functions as described in "Common Transport" below
-  * Record acts as a hybrid session record / new (like Launchpad, Push, etc)

 Consider adjusting the *Takeover Mode* in the Ableton Live Preference window to adjust how values are transitioned when the hardware knob is in a different